Ashish-Ghoshal/Deep_Auth/README.md

 ## Deployment to Azure

 ### Services used
-- Azure container Registry (ACR) for Docker image of project is stored
+- Docker HUB for Docker image of project is stored
 - Azure App Services for deploying the applications
 - GitHub Actions for CI/CD